carlsverre/time.txt/README.markdown

 Time.txt
 =====
 This program is be a project timing program running on plain text files.
 It is simple to use and also doubles as a task list.
-Changelog is at the end
+Changelog is at the end.

 Installation and Running
 ------------------------